gxlog/gxlog/README.md

 ### Basic ###

-The default logger has text formatter and writer wrapper of os.Stderr linked in Slot0.
+The default Logger has the default Formatter (a text formatter) and a writer wrapper of os.Stderr linked in Slot0.
 The rest slots are free.

+It is **RECOMMENDED** that all packages use the default logger, such the main package can control which, how and where to output logs by setting filters, formatters and writers of the default logger.

 Supported levels are TRACE, DEBUG, INFO, WARN, ERROR and FATAL.

-It is **RECOMMENDED** that all packages use the default logger, such the main package can control which, how and where to output logs by setting filters, formatters and writers of the default logger.
+All methods of a Logger are concurrency safe.

 ``` go
 package main